 The Accredited Land Consultant Designation is given by REALTORS® Land Institute to those land experts who have completed RLI’s rigorous and strict education, experience, and ethical requirements.

 Having that gold ALC pin shows clients that you have an unparalleled level of expertise and experience in the land industry.
-Check out more reasons why a client would choose to use an ALC over any other land professional in our guest post on the Land.com blog.
 In addition to their impressive resumes, ALCs are also highly respected for adhering to the ALC Code of Conduct and the NAR Code of Ethics.

 Becoming an ALC doesn’t just mean bragging rights for your clients.
 It opens the doors for additional networking opportunities and discounts on everything from the National Land Conference to classes.